How to Save Money on a Wedding Venue

 Photo © Webbington Hotel and Spa | See their Bridebook profile

 With an all-inclusive wedding venue, you get a location for the ceremony, the wedding breakfast and the reception, as well as catering, seating and table services, all provided by the venue.
-This way, you won’t need to book multiple vendors, which will save you time and money.
+This way, you won’t need to book multiple vendors, which will typically save you time and money.

-Before going for an all-inclusive venue, read their packages thoroughly to make sure it includes everything you want and need, and to ensure it fits within your budget.
+Before going for an all-inclusive venue, read their packages thoroughly to make sure it includes everything you want and need, and to make sure it fits within your budget.
 Check out the all-inclusive packages offered by Best Western Premier Yew Lodge Hotel and Webbington Hotel and Spa to get an idea of how much you could save with an all-inclusive package.

 9. Use the venue’s resources